BhavyeMathur/goopylib-v1/README.md

 There are probably still a lot of bugs in the release version, but I moved onto Version 1.1 because I started working on a Sound Engine for goopylib which I want to be part of 1.1

+#### 1.1.57-alpha8 10th-11th September 2020

+* The Window and Image classes now use the absolute path to open icons and filepaths to make themselves compatible with auto-py-to-exe

+* Added functionality to the Radio Button class
+* The Checkbox now only checks if its graphic has been clicked if its bound is None. otherwise, it returns whether or not its bound was clicked.
+* Removed the Checkbox's `is_clicked()` function because its superclass (CycleButton) already defines it
+* Removed the CycleButton's `_update_layer()` function because its superclass (GraphicsObject) already defines it

+* Removed an unnecessary `checkbox_instances` variable from the GraphicsObject class as the checkbox now works under the CycleButton class
+ * Fixed bug with the Checkbox's `set_state()` function setting the opposite state

 #### 1.1.50-alpha7 5th-7th September 2020